-What are the different types of pedestrian crossing accidents you can have?
+What are the different types of pedestrian crossing & the rules that apply to their use?

-There are a number of different types of pedestrian crossing accidents which pedestrians can have in England, Scotland, Northern Ireland and Wales, which include accidents on:
+There are a number of different types of pedestrian crossings in England, Scotland, Northern Ireland and Wales, which include:

 1. Zebra crossings